gpc/greenmail/README.md

     grails install-plugin greenmail

 The plugin assumes that you have some sort of Java mail provider installed (for instance the Grails mail plugin).
 You need to define a SMTP port for the mock Greenmail SMTP server to start with.
-Using the Grails Mail plugin, this is as simple as defining the grails.mail.port property in Config.groovy, like this (see the first line in the 'development' and 'test' blocks):
+Using the Grails Mail plugin, this is as simple as defining the `grails.mail.port` property in `Config.groovy`, like this (see the first line in the `development` and `test` blocks):

 	environments {
 	    production {